 10. Rose Orchards

 The Rose family has been farming the Branford area since the 17th century, and can be traced back 11 generations at their current 50-acre location.

-On the farm Robert, Al and Dave Rose grow tons of produce, including apples, berries, summer fruits, tomatoes, squash, pumpkins, lettuce and a great deal more.
+On the farm Robert, Al and Dave Rose grow tons of produce.
+This includes apples, berries, summer fruits, tomatoes, squash, pumpkins, lettuce and a great deal more.

-In spring and summer you can come to meet the ponies and goats, pick your own fruit and vegetables and indulge in homemade frozen custard, sundaes and milkshakes, all using fresh ingredients.
+In spring and summer you can come to meet the ponies and goats, and pick your own fruit and vegetables.
+I’m a sucker for their frozen treats—the homemade frozen custard, sundaes and milkshakes all use fresh ingredients.

-In fall there are hay rides, a corn and hay maze, and of course pumpkins, while the Advent season means Christmas trees, hot cider and wreaths.
+In fall there are hayrides, a corn and hay maze, and of course pumpkins.
+Later, the holiday season means Christmas trees, hot cider and wreaths.

 The farm stand is open year round, selling all this great produce along with syrups, jellies, jams, cheeses and home-baked pies with 14 different fillings.

-Buck’s Grill is also open daily for satisfying breakfast grub, burgers, hot dogs, salads and sandwiches, all with farm-fresh ingredients where possible.
+Buck’s Grill is also open daily for satisfying breakfast grub, burgers, hot dogs, salads and sandwiches.
+All items have farm-fresh ingredients where possible.